Entropy zero area preserving diffeomorphisms of $S^2$: Area preserving annulus maps.

+\begin{prop} Suppose $f: A \to A$ is an area preserving homeomorphism of the closed annulus which is isotopic to the identity.
+If $\rho_\mu(f) = 0$ then $f$ has a fixed point in the interior of $A$. \end{prop}

+\begin{proof} Let $\ti f: \ti A \to \ti A$ be the lift of $f$ such that $\tau_\mu(\ti f) = 0$.
+If $\tau_{\ti f}$ vanishes on a set of positive measure then Proposition~(\ref{prop: +meas}) gives the result.
+Otherwise there is a set $Y^+$ (resp. $Y^-$) with positive measure on which $\tau_{\ti f}$ is positive (resp. negative).
+It follows that there is a birecurrent point $x^+ \in \Int(A)$ (resp. $x^- \in \Int(A)$) with a positive (resp. negative) translation number.
+A small free disk $D^+$ containing $x^+$ will be a positively recurring disk and similarly there is a negatively recurring free disk $D^-$ containing $x^-$.
+Theorem (2.1) of \cite{F-Poincare} then implies the existence of a fixed point for $f$ in the interior of $A.$ \end{proof}

-Suppose $U \subset S^2$ is an open $f$-invariant annulus.
+\begin{notn} Suppose $U \subset S^2$ is an open $f$-invariant annulus.
 We would like to compactify $U$ to a closed annulus for which $f$ has a natural extension.
 The annulus $U$ has two ends which we compactify separately in a way depending on the nature of the end.
-We say that an end of $U$ is {\em singular} if the complementary component of $U$ that it determines is a single, necessarily fixed, point $x \in S^2$.
+We say that an end of $U$ is {\em singular} if the component of the complement of $U$ in $S^2$ that it determines is a single, necessarily fixed, point $x \in S^2$.
 In this case we compactify that end by blowing up $x$ to obtain a circle on which $f$ acts by the projectivization of $Df_x$.
 If the end is not singular we will take the prime end compactification (see Mather \cite{mather:prime_end} for properties).
 In either case we obtain a closed annulus $U_c$ whose interior is naturally identified with $U$ in such a way that $f|_{U}$ extends to a homeomorphism $f_c: U_c \to U_c.$

-\begin{notn} We will call $U_c$ the {\em annular compactification} of $U$ and $f_c: U_c \to U_c$ the annular compactification of $f|_U.$ If there is no ambiguity about the choice of $f$ we will denote $\rho(f_c)$ by $\rho(U)$ and the two rotation numbers of the restriction of $f_c$ to its boundary circles by $\rho(\partial U_c).$ \end{notn}
+We will call $U_c$ the {\em annular compactification} of $U$ and $f_c: U_c \to U_c$ the annular compactification of $f|_U.$ If there is no ambiguity about the choice of $f$ we will denote the rotation interval $\cR(f_c)$ by $\rho(U)$ and the two rotation numbers of the restriction of $f_c$ to its boundary circles by $\rho(\partial U_c).$ \end{notn}